jkhaha/plant_diary/README.md

 ## Motivation

-This application is made for plant lovers who have a difficult time keeping track of all the plants in their home.
+This application is made for plant lovers who need an easier way of keeping track of the plants in their home.

 ## Features
 - Create a new account/ login with username and password if an existing user